norvig/paip-lisp/docs/chapter1.md

 spelling their names with asterisks on either end.
 This is just a convention; in Lisp, the asterisk is just another character that has no particular meaning.

-We next give a new definition for f i rst-name, which supersedes the previous definition.^ This definition says that if the first word of the name is a member of the
+We next give a new definition for first-name, which supersedes the previous definition.^ This definition says that if the first word of the name is a member of the

 ^Just as we can change the value of a variable, we can also change the value of a function

 16 INTRODUCTION TO LISP

-list of titles, then we want to ignore that word and return the f i rst-name of the rest of the words in the name.
+list of titles, then we want to ignore that word and return the first-name of the rest of the words in the name.
 Otherwise, we use the first word, just as before.
 Another built-in function, member, tests to see if its first argument is an element of the list passed as the second argument.